TheEightBot/enterprise-application-patterns-using-maui/unit_testing.md

 # Unit testing

-Mobile apps have unique problems that desktop and web-based applications don\'t have to worry about.
+Mobile apps have unique problems that desktop and web-based applications don't have to worry about.
 Mobile users will differ by the devices that they use, by network connectivity, by the availability of services, and a range of other factors.
 Therefore, mobile apps should be tested as they will be used in the real world in order to improve their quality,